MaximeAeva/Dropplet/README.md

 ## Usage example

-The beauty of an equation described nature beauty.
+The beauty of an equation describing natural beauty.

 ## Release History